MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-rearchitect-container-sql.md

      ![Base64 value](./media/contoso-migration-rearchitect-container-sql/cert6.png)

 9. Finally, they add the new certificate to the Service Fabric cluster.
-To do this, in the portal they open the cluster, and click **Security**.
+To do this, in the portal they open the cluster, and select **Security**.

      ![Add client cert](./media/contoso-migration-rearchitect-container-sql/cert7.png)

-10. They click **Add** > **Admin Client**, and paste in the thumbprint of the new client certificate.
-Then they click **Add**.
+10. They select **Add** > **Admin Client**, and paste in the thumbprint of the new client certificate.
+Then they select **Add**.
 This can take up to 15 minutes.

      ![Add client cert](./media/contoso-migration-rearchitect-container-sql/cert8.png)